Coal, petroleum products' production fuel Oct core industry growth | english.lokmat.com

 Coal, petroleum products' production fuel Oct core industry growth

-New Delhi, Nov 30 Healthy production of coal, and petroleum products as well as eased Covid restrictions lifted ...
+New Delhi, Dec 1 Healthy productions of coal, petroleum products as well as eased Covid restrictions lifted the ...

-New Delhi, Nov 30 Healthy production of coal, and petroleum products as well as eased Covid restrictions lifted the growth of India's eight major industries in October on a year-on-year and sequential basis.
+New Delhi, Dec 1 Healthy productions of coal, petroleum products as well as eased Covid restrictions lifted the growth of India's eight major industries in October on a year-on-year and sequential basis.

 On a sequential basis, the Index of Eight Core Industries' (ICI) readings for last month showed a faster rate of expansion at 7.5 per cent (provisional) from a rise of 4.5 per cent (provisional).

-The ICI index comprises 40.27 per cent of the weight of items included in the Index of Industrial Production (IIP), comprising coal, crude oil, natural gas, refinery products, fertilisers, steel, cement, and electricity.
+The ICI index comprises 40.27 per cent of the weight of items included in the Index of Industrial Production (IIP), and comprises coal, crude oil, natural gas, refinery products, fertilisers, steel, cement, and electricity.

 "The combined Index of Eight Core Industries stood at 136.2 in October 2021, which increased by 7.5 per cent (provisional) as compared to the Index of October 2020," a Ministry of Commerce and Industry statement said.